aleksandar95si/PharmacyShop-BE/README.md

 ##### Discovery Server (registry-server)

 Spring version of the Netflix solution - Spring Cloud Netflix Eureka Server - was used for implementation of the discovery server.
-Spring Cloud Netflix Eureka Server is implemented as a client side service discovery pattern, although it seems that it is a server side service discovery.
+Spring Cloud Netflix Eureka Server is implemented as a client side fon.master.nst.service discovery pattern, although it seems that it is a server side fon.master.nst.service discovery.
 All other microservices are registered as clients on this Eureka server that keeps information about them, and all communication between microservices takes place indirectly through this microservice.

 ##### API Gateway (api-gateway)